 Both papers open with the same two building blocks, which is why attempting both is less than double the work.

-Child Development and Pedagogy (CDP) appears in both papers and is the single most scoring, most reasoning-driven section in the exam.
+Child Development and Pedagogy (CDP) appears in both papers, and it is the most reasoning-driven section of either: the questions turn on how children learn and why a classroom response works, not on facts you can memorise.

 Language I and Language II also appear in both, testing comprehension and the pedagogy of language rather than literature.